HealerMikado/panorama_big_data_2021/labs/lab 2 - first steps with Spark/Introduction à Spark.md

 ### Spark SQL

 Spark understand SQL statement.
-It's not a hack or a workaround to use SQL in Spark, it's one a the more powerful feature in Spark.
+It's not a hack nor a workaround to use SQL in Spark, it's one a the more powerful feature in Spark.
 To use SQL in you need :

-1. Register a view poiting to your dataframe
+1. Register a view pointing to your dataframe

     ```python
     my_df.createOrReplaceTempView(viewName : str)